 When exterior brick walls absorb moisture, this can travel through the exterior wall through a process called 'capillary movement'.
 This can cause what is known as 'penetrating damp' which is a form of damp caused by water soaking through the exterior wall of a property and into the interior wall.
 This is especially the case with solid wall properties, as these have one singular thick wall which joins the external wall with the internal wall.

 To help prevent this bridge that allows water to enter into the interior of a property, many properties in the 1920's started to be constructed with a cavity wall construction, which compromised of two walls with a 'gap' or 'cavity' in the middle to prevent water from soaking straight through into the house.
 Unfortunately, the introduction of cavity wall insulation caused these problems to happen to cavity wall properties when this insulation was poorly fitted.
 This cavity wall insulation boards could slump to the bottom of the cavity, recreating this bridge for moisture to transfer into the interior wall.
-This was also the case when cavity wall insulation, in the form of foam, was sprayed retrospectively into cavity walls, which simply filled the full cavity rather than leaving the gap that was required to prevent damp problems.
+This was also the case when cavity wall insulation, in the form of foam, was sprayed retrospectively into cavity walls, which simply filled the full cavity rather than leaving the gap that was required to reduce the risk of damp problems.

 In summary, both solid wall and cavity wall properties can suffer from penetrating damp if moisture is allowed to soak into the external wall and through into the internal wall of a property.